-Sometimes it can be worth considering a storage solution that offers more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.
+Sometimes it can be worth considering shoe storage ideas that offer more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.

-If you think you can keep your hallway neat and tidy (forever) then a open-storage solution could be for you.
+If you think you can keep your hallway neat and tidy (forever) then a open shoe storage solution could be for you.
 It's ideal if you have a modern scheme and provides ample space for shoe storage for all the family, in addition to room for bags, brollies and wellies.

 This combination of a Pinnig coat rack with a shoe storage bench is a great starting point for a multi-functional storage unit.
 Find it all at Ikea.

-Multi-functional furniture is a great option if you're short on space, with this shoe storage bench providing the perfect perch for popping your shoes on in a hurry.
+Multi-functional furniture is a great shoe storage idea if you're short on space, with this storage bench providing the perfect perch for popping your shoes on in a hurry.
 Position by the door for ease and a spot to store everyday pairs of shoes.